 There is an increasing trend towards software solutions in embedded systems.
-Replacing mechanical functionality with computer-controlled solutions gives opportunities for more advanced and more flexible functionality, e.g., anti-lock braking, traction control etc. However, the software in computer-controlled systems raises additional concerns, in that the developers must be able to guarantee that software solutions are at least as safe as the mechanical solutions they replace.
+Replacing mechanical functionality with computer-controlled solutions gives opportunities for more advanced and more flexible functionality, e.g., anti-lock braking, traction control etc.

-A lot of research, e.g., [5][6][8][10][11][12][17] has addressed design issues, embedded application trends or requirements in development of industrial embedded systems.
-Möller et al [10] present the industrial requirements on component technologies.
-They address both technical as well as process related requirements, for component technologies to be adaptable in the vehicle domain. Åkerholm et al [17] presents an investigation concerning classification of quality attributes for component technologies in the vehicle industry.
+Over the years, a large number of publications, e.g., [5][6][8][10][11][12][13][18] has addressed design issues, embedded application trends or requirements in development of industrial embedded systems.
+Möller et al [10] present the industrial requirements, both technical as well as process related requirements, on component technologies in the heavy vehicle domain. Åkerholm et al [18] presents an investigation concerning classification of quality attributes for component technologies in the vehicle industry.
 The investigation show that dependability characteristics (safety, reliability and predictability) are considered as the most important ones.
-Koopman [8] presents attributes of four different types of embedded systems (signal processing system, mission critical and distributed control systems and a consumer electronic system).
+Koopman [8] presents attributes of four different types of embedded systems (signal processing systems, mission critical and distributed control systems and consumer electronic systems).
 Koopman addresses requirements, life-cycle support and business models in development of embedded systems.
 Graaf et al [5] presents an industrial inventory of seven companies developing embedded software products.
 Their inventory of state of practice addresses requirements engineering and architectural issues such as design and analysis.
-The inventory is interesting in the sense that the investigation covers companies from many different domains, e.g., developers of mobile phones and consumer electronics, distributed data management solutions etc.
+The inventory covers companies from many different domains, e.g., developers of mobile phones and consumer electronics, distributed data management solutions etc.

-In this paper, we investigate the industrial requirements in the vehicle domain, especially requirements related to real-time issues on a high overall level, such as safety and reliability requirements of embedded application/products, as well as on a lower technical level, such as choice of operating system and execution models.
-The study is performed as series of interviews with ten senior designers at four Swedish companies.
-Specifically, we address the following questions:
+In this paper, we investigate the industrial requirements in the vehicle domain, especially requirements related to real-time issues on a high overall level, such as safety and reliability requirements of embedded application/products, as well as on a lower technical level, such as choice of operating system (OS) and execution models.
+The study was performed as a series of interviews with ten senior designers at four Swedish companies.

-- Q1.
-What characterise the embedded applications? - Q2.
-What application properties are perceived as most important? - Q3.
+Specifically, we address the following questions: Q1.
+What characterise the embedded applications?
+Q2.
+What are the designers concern on application properties such as safety, maintainability, testability, reliability, portability and reusability?
+Q3.
 How are the applications verified/analysed?